FREQUENTLY ASKED QUESTIONS AND ANSWERS SHEET

 FALLING OR ELIMINIATION OF DEBRIS: No Unit owner or occupant shall permit anything to fall from a window or door of the Condominium or Association Property, nor sweep or throw from the Condominium or Condominium Property any dirt or other substance onto any of the balconies or elsewhere in the Building or upon the Common Elements.

-HOUSEHOLD TRASH DISPOSAL: Premier Valet picks up household trash from the bin outside of each unit’s door every day of the year, expect for Thanksgiving day and Christmas day.
+HOUSEHOLD TRASH DISPOSAL: WellKept picks up household trash from the bin outside of each unit’s door five (5) days a week.
+Monday, Wednesday, Friday, Saturday and Sunday.
 Or you may dispose of your household trash in the trash compactor located at the corner of Secret Harbor Lane and Sugar Bay Way.

-BULK ITEM TRASH DISPOSAL: Contact Premier Valet at 407-936-1303 to arrange for pick-up of large, bulk items such as furniture, mattresses, televisions, etc.
+BULK ITEM TRASH DISPOSAL: Contact WellKept at 407-936-1303 to arrange for pick-up of large, bulk items such as furniture, mattresses, televisions, etc.

 FIRE ALARM: Units in the large buildings (those with 3 floors) have a FIRE ALARM as well as a smoke detector.
 Be aware, disconnecting the alarm is a felony offense punishable by a prison term and/or a fine.
 Disconnecting your fire alarm causes the alarms in the other units on your floor to malfunction.
 If you have a problem with your FIRE ALARM please notify the Association office.